 It’s been a while since I’ve seen an early-start city like this.
-Traffic was definitely flowing at 6:30am and by 7:30am it was moving slow from congestion.
+Traffic was definitely flowing at 6:30am and by 7:30am it was moving slowly from congestion.
 People are at work by 8am.
 This makes for a long day if you work with the West Coast.
 It also means you need to be quick to snag parking.

 My day started at Flour.
 Joanne Chang, her baking, and her cookbooks are well known in Boston.
 This particular location is extremely busy… starting at 8am.
-If you come after this time you better hone up your crowd navigation skills and plan to wait a good 20-minutes for a coffee.
+If you come after this time you better hone up your crowd navigation skills and plan to wait for a good 20-minutes for a coffee.
 It’s worth it.
 Their gf and vegan options are phenomenal (and the offerings vary throughout the day).

 Tip: I arrived at 7:45 and there was no one; 15-minutes later and it was standing room only.

 The new project is a gentle project.
 There are no difficult, harsh, soul-crushing conversations that need to happen.
 There’s no extreme, magic, big brain consulting juju required.
 Only some gentle coaching and guidance for people who seem to be willing to listen and evolve.

 Roughly 10% of the projects I work on require deep technical or analytical thinking; the other 90% is solving people problems that have been allowed to fester for years (and drawing lots of venn diagrams and 2×2 priority matrixes to assist in these conversations).

 Thinking and people consulting requires coffee.
 So, the second beverage of the day comes from Barrington Coffee, which I would consider the first amazing, quality espresso-based coffee I’ve had since… well… Santa Cruz.